David M. Maddox: Early life and education

+Career

+After being commissioned as an Armor officer in the United States Army in 1960, he served in the 14th Cavalry Regiment in West Germany.
+Maddox's later assignments in the Army included two deployments in the Vietnam War, including as senior military advisor with the Military Assistance Command, Vietnam; military assistant to the Deputy Undersecretary of the Army (Operations Research); commander of 1st Squadron, 11th Armored Cavalry Regiment; commander of the 2nd Armored Cavalry Regiment (from 1981 to 1983); Chief of Methodology with the Office of the Deputy Chief of Staff of the Army for Combat Development and the Training and Doctrine Command; and commanding general of the Combined Arms Research Activity at Fort Leavenworth, Kansas.
+He had also been the assistant division commander (operations and training) of the 4th Infantry Division, and commander of the 8th Infantry Division.

+Maddox served as commanding general of V Corps in Germany from November 1990 to June 1992.
+He then took command of United States Army Europe and NATO's Central Army Group, holding the role until December 1994.
+Maddox maintained the combat capability of US Army forces in Europe amidst sharp reductions in troop levels at the end of the Cold War.

-Maddox spent much of his time towards the end of his career transitioning the army in Europe to a post-Cold War stance.
+He spent much of his time towards the end of his career transitioning the Army in Europe to a post-Cold War stance.
 After retiring from the army, Maddox has worked as an independent consultant to industry and the government.
-He has also served on the Defense Science Board, is a Senior Fellow of the Army Science Board, and a member of the Washington Institute of Foreign Affairs.
+He has also served on the Defense Science Board, was a Senior Fellow of the Army Science Board, and a member of the Washington Institute of Foreign Affairs.
 He was also elected a member of the National Academy of Engineering in 2004 for contributions to making operations research an integral part of U.S. Army planning and operations at all levels.